Best Adjustable Bed For Seniors

 We have affiliate relationships where we are paid a commission on sales through some of our links.
 See our disclosures.

 Sometimes, sleeping flat just isn’t cutting it.
 If you find yourself using multiple pillows to prop your head up or stuffing pillows under your legs and lower back, you may want to consider an adjustable base for your mattress.
 These bases allow you to elevate your head and legs with just the click of a button.
-Whether it’s elevating your upper body to prevent snoring, elevating your lower body to reduce back pain, or sitting up to read/watch TV, an adjustable bed frame can help you get there.
+Whether it’s elevating your upper body to prevent snoring, elevating your lower body to reduce back pain, or sitting up to read or watch TV, an adjustable bed frame can help you get there.

 Our Top Pick For Adjustable Beds For Seniors